Inside the estate library, I searched through various books for the past few hours and my results were incredibly disappointing.

 First, I was going to announce my bloodline awakening tomorrow.
-The timing would be perfect, my father had mentioned that he was expecting my awakening soon.
-This would provide a natural explanation for any power I displayed during training.
+The timing would be perfect, this would provide a natural explanation for any power I displayed during training.

 I wasn't foolish enough to believe that I would be able to hide my strength during training from my father.
 A commander-level warrior.